slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 Keep in mind that I have used the hostname here as an example only and in real-life there can be many factors that an operator might use as an environmental keying factor to determine friend-or-foe.

-## Encrypter Code
+## Crypter Code
-The crypter code is as follows:
+The Shellcode Crypter code is as follows:

 ```python
 # Filename: shellcode_crypter.py